-I had an AVM rupture a brain bleed, right?
+I had an AVM rupture and a brain bleed, right?
 So they gave me a craniotomy down the back of my head that I don’t even know how gruesome it was.
 And so, I have a big (inaudible) back here.
 They shaved my head.
-So there’s a lot of things that they did to me, but I came home and everything was different everything.
+There were a lot of things that they did to me, but I came home and everything was different everything.
 What I’m kind of upset about is that there is not enough knowledge out there.

 That’s why you do what you do.
 Right?
 Yeah.
 And I wrote a book.
-I have no idea how i wrote that by the grace of God.
+I have no idea how I wrote that by the grace of God.
 That’s how I wrote that.
-I don’t know how I wote it I don’t know.
-I get home and I kept saying I’m gonna write a book.
-No one Believed me mind you, they just appease me.
+I don’t know how I wrote it I don’t know.
+I got home and I kept saying I’m gonna write a book.
+No one believed me mind you, they just appeased me.
 They said okay, okay, yeah.
 I’m gonna write a book.